davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 15-MAY-2023
 * InitialCardGameAnalysis_202301_v002 calculates relative rank of two-card and one-card hands
 * InitialCardGameAnalysis_202301_v002 pre-processing for ranking suits by hand
+* InitialCardGameAnalysis_202301_v002 each hand includes counts and ranks by suit